wcm-io/wcm-io-config/api/src/site/markdown/usage-spi.md

   filtered in the configuration editor by parameter groups and applications.

 - Configuration Id: Only resource paths pointing to the real content affected by the configuration scope are supported.
-  Although technically for most parts the SPI would support arbitrary configuration ids whose meaning is hidden in the implementation details of the configuration finder strategy implementation this does not work when merging configuration ids from different configuration finder strategies provided by different applications.
+  Although technically most parts of the SPI support arbitrary configuration ids whose meaning is hidden in the implementation details of the configuration finder strategy implementation this does not work when merging configuration ids from different configuration finder strategies provided by different applications.
 To support the inheritance accross configuration scopes the configuration management has to understand the format